-This section of the Macros Masterclass FAQ covers everything you need to know about exercise in the Macros Masterclass.
+This section of the Macros Masterclass FAQs covers everything you need to know about exercise.

 Should I Exercise?